SDTC-CPMed/DigiTwin_framework/README.md

 type analysis](#cell-type-analysis) and [Differnetial expression analysis](#differnetial-expression-analysis)

-The main output from this script are lists of DEGs (one list for each cell type, and time point), comparing "HA vs HC" (compares allergen challenged samples between allergic patients and healthy controls) from the
+The main output from this script are lists of significant DEGs (q-val < 0.05) (one list for each cell type, and time point), comparing "HA vs HC" (compares allergen challenged samples between allergic patients and healthy controls) from the
 [Differnetial expression analysis](#differnetial-expression-analysis) (Example [Table 1](#differnetial-expression-analysis)).
 These output files can be found in "data/DEGS_with_Monocle/Monocle_out_withFCs".
+Additionally, the lists of DEGs before q-val sorting are saved to "data/DEGS_with_Monocle", in case they will be needed for alternative analyses (not included in these scripts).

 Additional output file from intermediate steps include;
 * One quality sorted matrix per input file (eg. "data/HA_min200genesPerCell_sorted_expression_matrix.csv"),